The estimated reading time for this post is 159 seconds

 Hacky Sack Any1?

-Des Moines is rehabbing our downtown (East Village!
-Good Gravy!
-Nice!) in an incredibly tasteful fashion, in my opinion!
+Des Moines is rehabbing our downtown and East Village in an incredibly tasteful fashion!
 Our old buildings are turned into new beauties.
-We are seeing lofts going up in warehouses, the new YMCA…and what will be of the Younkers building?
+We are seeing lofts going up in warehouses, the new YMCA, and what will be of the Younkers building?
 I used to work there as a clerical temp in the marketing department in the 80s!